-If you do not own a fondue pot, you can improvise with a double broiler, crockpot fondue, thick-based pot, or oven broiling
+If you do not own a fondue pot, you can improvise with a double broiler, crockpot, thick-based pot, or oven broiling

 What is a fondue pot?

-This is a cookware consisting and a pot with a heat source below it.
-The heat source of this pot maybe cooking oil or electricity.
+A fondue pot is cookware consisting of a pot with a heat source below it.
+The heat source of this pot may be cooking oil or electricity.

-If you want a portable fondue pot go for one that fuel.
+If you want a portable fondue pot go for one that uses cooking oil as fuel.

 It is used to make fondue, a dish whereby small pieces of food are dipped into a hot cooking medium such as cheese, cooking oil, chocolate, wine, or other ingredients according to the food being prepared.

 How to Make Fondue

 The specific fondue ingredients ratio will depend on your favorite cheeses.
 However, the traditional choice is Swiss.

 - 4 cups of cheese

 The acidity from wine helps in keeping the proteins from breaking up or denaturing.
 The cheese does not, therefore, become stingy or get into a mess.